innovend/innovend-example-app/README.md

-# Snow Mock Server
+# Innovend Example App

 ## Overview

-Snow Mock Server is a demonstration application that simulates an IT Service Management (ITSM) system integration with vending machines for asset management.
-It provides examples of how to implement and use APIs for product reservations, returns, and other asset management functions.
+The Innovend Example App is a demonstration application to help developers getting started using our API's.

 The application serves as a mock server to demonstrate various workflows:
 - Product reservation process